blabla1337/skf-flask/Angular2/src/assets/training/secure_code/VulnerableCodeSnippets/Xpath_injection2.cs.md

 # Answer

-It is a XPath injection issue. 'userName' parameter is not being sanitized and the attacker inject malicious commands to the query to retrieve more data from 'students.xml'.
+It is an XPath injection issue. 'userName' parameter is not being sanitized and the attacker inject malicious commands to the query to retrieve more data from 'students.xml'.